 The more I integrate the arts in leadership training the less I use PowerPoint.
 When introduced a seminar by saying we were now in a PowerPoint-free zone, the entire audience clapped!
 It’s clear people have PowerPoint fatigue.
-Read more about Adventures in Learning

-I had an opportunity to experiment with arts-based learning and technology at a corporate global learning center in New York.
+I had an opportunity to experiment with arts-based learning and technology at a corporate global learning centre in New York.
 It was the first time I’ve been asked by a client to experiment with her and it was so refreshing not to worry about a perfect outcome.
-We could take a playful and experimental approach to learning — which is what learning should be, when we are charting a new course.
+We could take a playful and experimental approach to learning — which is what learning should be when we are charting a new course.

 A global technology company invited me to be on a team of experts for a leadership development project.
 The process was both a challenge and a pleasure; a challenge because of the scope and complexity of the project, and a pleasure, because the client inspired excellence in everyone on our team.
 He knew when to lead, follow and get out of the way.
 He provided the resources we needed, a sense of humour and encouragement.
 We felt comfortable strategizing, contributing ideas and opinions, and questioning everything.
-We could speak our truth without having to second-guess others, or tip toe around politics.
+We could speak our truth without having to second-guess others or tiptoe around politics.
 We also had a team lead who was adept at mining the gold within our team, coaxing out brilliance and weaving together our individual narratives into a cohesive whole.

 In cultures where it is the norm for managers to tell people what to do and how to do it, I challenge people to lead by asking questions.
 I’ve had young managers resist this idea; because they think asking questions would make them sound stupid.
 Not true.
-It’s much harder to ask a compelling question, than to give an answer.
+It’s much harder to ask a compelling question than to give an answer.
 What is a powerful question?
 It’s one that causes you to consider a perspective outside the norm, and one you don’t know the answer to.

-Within cultures of excellence leaders create the conditions for people to do their best work.
+Within cultures of excellence, leaders create the conditions for people to do their best work.
 The best leaders are good listeners.
 Not only do they call upon the expertise of their employees (that’s why they got hired, right?) they also acknowledge input and consider employee suggestions.
 When the group is invited to help find a solution or participate in co-creating the future, you create a dynamic and engaged workforce.

 As Jack Welch, the former CEO of GE has said,